melt-umn/Abella-AG-Interface/interface_/docs/internal_docs/differences.md

 making the no-value case trivial, or the case where it does not have a value, making the value case trivial.

+## Encoding Function Operations on Primitive Types
+In the encoding, we said we could encode common functions on primitive types directly.
+For example, we said we could encode `null` directly.
+This turns out to be less useful than we might like.
+It is easy enough to do if we have `null(l)` written directly in the code.
+However, these functions could be used without being applied directly (e.g. as an argument to a higher-order function), in which case it is necessary to have a relation for them anyway.
+For this reason, even when they are applied directly, we will encode them as we encode other functions, by creating a relation the clauses of which encode the logic then using this relation when the function is called.